learn-co-students/https-github.com-learn-co-curriculum-javascript-code-challenge-fetch-and-dom-web-100817/README.md

 Use the example html to guide you as to where this data should go.

-(If you cannot get your fetch request to work correctly you can always use the example response above to append content to the DOM and work with for the subsequent steps)
+(If you cannot get your fetch request to work correctly you can always use the example response above to append content to the DOM and work with for the subsequent steps) X

-## Step 2 - Like Feature (Frontend)
+## Step 2 - Like Feature (Frontend)X

 The next feature to approach is the functionality to add likes to a picture.
 First get this working in the browser only without worrying about persistence.